How Should Testers Handle Boredom?

 #3) Process

-You know for a fact that, every year you teach the same subject, to the same grade.
+You know for a fact that, every year you teach the same subject to the same grade.
 You can guarantee that the quality of your teaching does not diminish because you are no longer depending on your emotions, motivation levels, incentives, etc.

 You are relying on repeatable and reliable steps that help you reach your goals- The combination of these steps is a process.
-Once your process develops your become independent from your emotions as to how you feel about your work
+Once your process develops you become independent from your emotions as to how you feel about your work

-#4) How can process help?
+#4) How can the process help?

 #5) Can process alone guarantee success?

-In our example, the class would benefit hugely if the teacher is in a high spirit.
+In our example, the class would benefit hugely if the teacher is in high spirits.
 But that is beyond the control of the system/school in which he/she works.
 Therefore, placing our bets on the process and not on the person ensures a minimum guarantee and a safer option towards reaching the goals.

 So, “How would you handle monotonous and boring work?”
 I would come up with a process that will get the work done consistently.
 That is THE answer.

-But, we are testers and here are three areas where we could use this approach:
+However, we are testers and here are three areas where we could use this approach:

 • Build verification test/Smoke test/Sanity test: If you work on an application that has frequent releases and you have to do the basic tests every time- create a checklist or mini-test suite to make sure you run all the tests each time.
 You will not overlook or forget or take a test for granted when you try this.